How to Pay for a Private-Party Car

 Don't let a seller rush you into accepting a high price or paying without verifying the details and test driving.
 If a seller gives you a high-pressure "act now or lose out" ultimatum, it's best to walk away.
 If the car is priced fairly, there will be other listings available without undue seller pressure.

-The key is taking your time—carefully inspecting the car, verifying the VIN, test driving carefully, and not paying until you're confident about going through with the transaction.
+The key is taking your time—inspecting the car, verifying the vehicle identification number and comparing it against that entered on the title, test driving carefully, and not paying until you're confident about going through with the transaction.

 PrivateAuto helps by letting you schedule test drives securely and make payments only when terms are met.
 With a little patience, you can find the right car and avoid car-buying scams.